bfmkr/portfolio/Python Demo.md

 In this demo we scraped data for all publications in Physical Review B from 2019 to address the impact of highlighting papers in "Editor's Suggestion".
 By investigating the data collected, we found:

+* The probability of a paper having more than  the average number of citations, given that it is highlighted by the editors, is approximately 61%.
-* The editors managed to identify papers with higher than average impact around 80% of the time.
+* From issue to issue, the editors managed to identify papers to highlight in Editor's Suggestion with higher than average impact around 80% of the time.
-* Within a given weekly issue, highlighted papers account for a typical (modal) value of between 8-10% of the total share of citations (*Fig. 6*, right), while they only account on average for 5.5% of the papers published.
+* From issue to issue, highlighted papers account for a typical (modal) value of between 8-10% of the total share of citations (*Fig. 6*, right), while they only account on average for 5.5% of the papers published.
 * The most successful sections for the editors selecting papers to highlight were *Inhomogeneous, disordered, and partially ordered systems* followed by *Electronic structure and strongly correlated systems.*
 * The majority of research papers had 3 authors, and as the number of authors continues to increase beyond 7 the impact of research papers decreases in aggregate.